SamiAli110/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session1.md

 ]
 ## Summary of learning
 *What did you learn through these exercises*
 During these excercise i understood exactly how to fork which creates your very own resporitory as well as how to edit codded files and overall fundamental of how git hub works.
+Aswell as cloning and editing code, understanding how version control works addittionally i resaerched historical computing and explored how the foundation work of early pioneers like Babbage, Lovelace, and Turing paved the way for modern computing systems.